Backgrounder on Allegations

-Even if it is substantiated that the discrimination occurred, the NRC does not have the authority to provide a personal remedy, such as reinstatement or back pay, to an employee.
-An employee who believes that discrimination has occurred may seek a personal remedy by filing a compliant within 180 days of the discriminatory act with the DOL.
-Remedies may also be available through state statues.
-Enforcement actions available to the NRC against licensees, their employees, contractors, or contractor employees include denying, revoking, or suspending a license, imposing civil penalties, and criminal sanctions.
+Even if a discrimination complaint is substantiated, the NRC does not have authority to provide a personal remedy, such as reinstatement or back pay, to an employee.
+An employee who believes discrimination has occurred may seek a personal remedy by filing a complaint within 180 days of the discriminatory act or of being informed about the discriminatory act (whichever occurred first) with the Department of Labor’s Occupational Safety and Health Administration.
+Remedies may also be available through state regulations.

 Protection of an Alleger's Identity

-The identity of an individual submitting a safety concern to the NRC is treated as a need-to-know information.
-That is, only those persons with an actual need have access to the information.
-Files containing an alleger’s identity are under the control of the allegation Coordinator, who controls access to the information.
-Additionally, the names of the individuals are generally not used during the Allegation Review Board meetings and NRC employees who receive the names of the allegers are advised of the importance of protecting the identity.
+The identity of an individual submitting an allegation to the NRC is not disclosed publicly and is treated within the agency as need-to-know information, so only those NRC staff with an actual need have access to the information.
+Files containing an alleger’s identity are under the control of the Allegation Coordinator Additionally, alleger names are generally not used during the Allegation Review Board meetings, and NRC employees who receive the names of the allegers are advised of the importance of protecting their identity.

-- disclosure is necessary to ensue public health and safety;
+- disclosure is necessary to ensure public health and safety;

-- Disclosure is necessary pursuant to an order of a court or NRC adjudicatory authority or to inform Congress, State, or Federal agencies in the furtherance of NRC responsibilities under law or public trust;
+- disclosure is necessary due to an order of a court or NRC adjudicatory authority or to inform Congress, state, or federal agencies;

 Additionally, for allegations involving wrongdoing, the individual’s identity may be disclosed at the NRC’s discretion in order to pursue the investigation.
-For allegations of harassment and intimidation, the NRC discloses the alleger’s identity during an NRC investigation if the alleger asserts he or she is the victim of discrimination.
-Therefore, the NRC normally does not investigate these cases if the alleger requests that his or her name be kept confidential, or the alleger refuses to disclose his or her identity.
+For discrimination allegations, the NRC discloses the alleger’s identity during any related NRC investigation as it would otherwise be impossible to pursue the concern.
+Therefore, the NRC normally does not investigate a discrimination concern if the alleger requests that his or her name be kept confidential or refuses to disclose his or her identity.

 Waste, Fraud, or Abuse by NRC Employees

-If a member of the public or someone working in NRC-regulated activities believes an NRC employee is involved with waste, fraud, or abuse, they should report this to the Office of the Inspector General through its Hotline, 1-800-233-3497.
-If a concern of waste, fraud, or abuse is reported to someone outside the Office of the Inspector General, it is referred to that office and is not tracked in the NRC’s allegation tracking system.
-Only the Office of Inspector General can provide the status of a concern involving waste, fraud, or abuse.
+If a member of the public or someone working in NRC-regulated activities believes an NRC employee is involved with waste, fraud, or abuse, the matter should be reported to the Office of the Inspector General through its Hotline, 1-800-233-3497.
+If a concern of waste, fraud, or abuse is reported to an NRC staff member outside the OIG, it is referred to OIG and is not processed as an allegation.
+Only OIG can provide the status of a concern involving waste, fraud, or abuse.